The Importance of Marathon Training Nutrition - Why Marathon Diet is The Hidden Secret to Marathon Success

 So, what supplements are useful?
 I am not a doctor.
 Let's make that qualification first and foremost.
 But I have had good experience with magnesium to alleviate stress and muscle pains.

 Other supplements should really be up to your bloodtest results.
 I am a regular taker of vitamin D. My doctor found my Vitamin D levels to be a little low in winter.
-Eventhough I live in Australia, the area I am in, Victoria, does get cold and wet during winter and lack of sun has impacted.
+Eventhough I live in Australia, the area I am in, Victoria, does get cold and wet during winter and has a distinct lack of bright sunny days.
+So, vitamin D is a priority for me.
+In winter only.

-It is worth considering going through the process of getting some detailed bloodwork done.
-Marathon training is incredibly hard work and I think when you are putting your body through that amount of ‘stress’, every little bit helps.
+To get clarity for yourself, it is worth considering going through the process of getting some detailed bloodwork done.
+Marathon training is incredibly hard work and I think when you are putting your body through that amount of stress every little bit helps.

 Marathon Training Nutrition Tip #5: Diet / Weight Loss a No-No